Exadata X3H2M2: A Few Thoughts

 Sep 30, 2012 / By Marc Fielding

 Tonight at Oracle OpenWorld, Oracle CEO Larry Ellison announced the latest Exadata release: X3.
-It sports a hardware refresh including a big expansion in RAM and flash storage capacity: 4TB and 22TB respectively on a full rack.
+It sports a refreshed hardware, including a big expansion in RAM and flash storage capacity: 4TB and 22TB respectively on a full rack.
 That works out to 512

 mbGB RAM on each database server and a bit over 1.5TB of flash on each storage server.